Troy-R-Miller/practice-projects/README.md

 Project 2 - web_scraper_linksearch

-The objective of this project was to identify 'name' within a url at 'x' position after cycling through the scraped url 'y' amount of times.
-The url used for the project contains internal links that change positions every few seconds.
-By creating a simple web scraper, scripted to collect user input and collect data within a range(cycle), I was able to successfuly identify ('name' within url) at 'x' position after cycling through the given url 'y' times.
+The objective of this project was to identify 'name' within a host url at 'x' position after cycling through the scraped url 'y' amount of times.
+The url used for the project contains internal links to student pages which change positions every few seconds.
+By creating a simple web scraper, scripted to collect user input and collect data within a range(cycle), I was able to successfuly identify ('name' within page url) at 'x' position after cycling through the given host url 'y' times.
 The provided parameters were (18, 7) respectively.

 Project 3 - web_scraper_test